 Assistantships are awarded each semester on a competitive basis depending on the department’s enrollment status and financial means.
 Assistantships are a privilege and responsibility, not a right.
 Graduate Assistants (GAs) should approach their responsibilities with the same professionalism demanded in any employment situation.

 - First-year graduate assistants are generally awarded a .25 FTE (10 hours/week) assistantship.
-The stipend for Spring 2022 for .25 FTE graduate assistants is $3,500/semester, which is paid on a bi-weekly basis.
+The stipend for Fall 2024 for .25 FTE graduate assistants is $4,000/semester paid on a bi-weekly basis.

-- With satisfactory progress, second-year graduate assistants might have their appointments increased to .50 FTE (20 hours/week), with a stipend of $7,000/semester, which is paid on a bi-weekly basis.
+- With satisfactory progress, second-year graduate assistants might have their appointments increased to .50 FTE (20 hours/week), with a stipend of $8,000/semester paid on a bi-weekly basis.

 - Stipend amounts are reassessed annually.

 - The graduate assistant tuition waiver covers 80% of the in-state tuition rate.
 This is particularly advantageous for out-of-state and international students because an assistantship reduces the tuition rate to in-state costs.